TomHardman/Logic-Simulator/README.md

-network.py              - Contains the network class which has operations to make connections and execute the network. monitors.py             - Contains the monitors class which can add/remove and read monitors points. userint.py              - Command line interface (untouched). gui_components.py       - Contains three classes that are used for custom windows in the GUI and a function for raising error pop up messages. gui_interactive_canvas.py - Implements the interactive graphical user interface for the Logic Simulator. gui_linux.py            - Contains the framework for the GUI. gui_plotting_canvas.py  - contains the TraceCanvas class which is used for plotting monitor traces in the GUI.
+network.py              - Contains the network class which has operations to make connections and execute the network. monitors.py             - Contains the monitors class which can add/remove and read monitors points. userint.py              - Command line interface (untouched). gui_components.py       - Contains four classes that are used for custom windows in the GUI and a function for raising error pop up messages. gui_interactive_canvas.py - Implements the interactive graphical user interface for the Logic Simulator. gui_linux.py            - Contains the framework for the GUI. gui_plotting_canvas.py  - contains the TraceCanvas class which is used for plotting monitor traces in the GUI.